iams3cond/misc/assignments/assignment2/handout.md

 <img src="https://github.com/dtwelch/misc/blob/master/assignments/assignment2/figures/skewed.png" width="800">

-When BSTs become skewed, we lose the log-based performance that many operations on such structures normally offer.
+When BSTs become skewed, we lose the log-based performance normally offered by tree like structures.
 To prevent this, a class of BSTs referred to as self balancing search trees were devised to keep the left and right subtrees "balanced", thus allowing one to retain the desired performance characteristics.

-AVL trees are merely one specific means of addressing this problem (there are numerous [others]()).
-Named after
-[G.M.
-Adel’son-Vel’skii](https://en.wikipedia.org/wiki/Georgy_Adelson-Velsky) and
-[E.M.
-Landis](https://en.wikipedia.org/wiki/Evgenii_Landis) [1], these trees rely on a series
-of rotations performed on insertion of new nodes (and deletion of existing ones) to
+AVL trees are merely one specific means of addressing this problem (there are numerous [others](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree)).
+Named after [G.M.
+Adel’son-Vel’skii](https://en.wikipedia.org/wiki/Georgy_Adelson-Velsky) and [E.M.
+Landis](https://en.wikipedia.org/wiki/Evgenii_Landis) [1], these trees rely on a series of rotations performed on insertion of new nodes (and deletion of existing ones) to